5 Tips To Creating The Best DIY Apartment Video Tours

 Adding specific text callouts in the video can help punctuate specific selling points and create a visual for features that can’t be shown (soundproof windows, size of the unit, smart home features, etc.).
 As well, text callouts provide a more polished and professional look as this video will represent your brand.

 Like any content created for your community, it’s important to know how to best use it.
-These tours are not meant to replace the more stylized and produced content that you should use in your normal marketing efforts, so we wouldn’t suggest using these videos the same way.
+These apartment video tours are not meant to replace the more stylized and produced content that you should use in your normal marketing efforts, so we wouldn’t suggest using these videos the same way.
 These are best sent to specific people that are interested in a tour but can’t do it in person.
 These are tools best used once a future resident is past the awareness and consideration phase of the marketing funnel and is ready to convert but just wants to see the exact product they are about to purchase.

 So there you have it, you are ready to start creating your video tour!
 As usual, if you would like some assistance, we are here to help!
 Contact GTMA Partnerships and we can walk you through your options.